picciano/StarzLegal/README.md

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

 This is the legal framework for the Starz tvOS app.
-It iwll contain FAQ, terms and conditions, privacy policy, and account management.
+It will contain FAQ, terms and conditions, privacy policy, and account management.

 [Carthage](https://github.com/picciano/StarzLegal) is the recommended way to install StarzLegal.
 Add the following to your cart file: